 Sleep and your mental wellbeing

 If you require professional help to increase your sleep health, speak to your physician.
-They may have solutions to help pinpoint ongoing problems that prevents you from sleeping well.
+They may have solutions to help pinpoint ongoing problems that prevent you from sleeping well.

 Make healthy sleep one of your top priorities for 2019!